 This was the first of nine training sessions to be held over three years and was part of a project, funded with help from the World Bank, which is designed to improve mathematics and science education in 24 pilot schools.
 If successful, this approach could be used nationwide.

-Another key part of this project, completed in January, was confirming that CTL’s PSI and PMI course materials address Lesotho’s recently adopted LGCSE standards, which are based on, and closely align with, the Cambridge International Examinations (CIE) IGCSE standards.
-These CIE standards are used in many countries.
+Another key part of this project, completed in January, was confirming that CTL’s PSI and PMI course materials address Lesotho’s recently adopted mathematics and science standards.

 Training participants will include Lesotho mathematics and science teachers from Grades 8, 9 and 10; MoET advisors, inspectors and teacher trainers; officers from the National Curriculum Development Center; and officers from the Examination Council of Lesotho.
 The training will take place from January 2017 through October 2019 and teachers will begin using PMI and PSI in their classrooms in February 2017.